Ice diving: Scuba equipment

 Redundant systems usually typically comprise double cylinders with a primary and alternate regulator.
 Each of the second stages is supplied its own first stage, which can be shut down at the cylinder valve in an emergency, such as a free flow.
 The diver's buoyancy compensator is on a different first stage to the dry suit so if there is an issue with one the diver can still control their buoyancy.

-Some divers use a primary regulator on a 7-foot hose and a secondary on a necklace, this is useful when it may be necessary for the divers to swim in single file. the reason for the primary being on a long hose is to ensure the donated regulator is known to be working.
+Some divers use a primary regulator on a 7-foot hose and a secondary on a necklace, this is useful when it may be necessary for the divers to swim in single file, though this is not always relevant for ice diving.
+The reason for the primary being on a long hose is to ensure the donated regulator is known to be working.
+The long hose will also allow some additional heat transfer from the water to the gas in the hose.